MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/upgrade-fails-because-of-nsg-rules.md

 To resolve this issue, follow these steps:

-1. Run `az network nsg list -o table`, and then locate the NSG that's linked to your cluster, usually located in the infrastructure or node resource group, by convention named `MC_<RG name>_<your AKS cluster name>_<location code>`.
+1. Run `az network nsg list -o table`, and then locate the NSG that's linked to your cluster.
+The NSG is typically located in the infrastructure or node resource group, by convention named `MC_<RG name>_<your AKS cluster name>_<location code>`.

 1. Run the following command to view the NSG rules: